-FirstChoice retained its number one ranking as the largest flagship platform as at 30 September 2011(3) with a market share of 11.4% and achieving 19% of market net flows for the year to September 2011.
+FirstChoice retained its number one ranking as the largest flagship platform as at 30 September $2011^{(3)}$ with a market share of 11.4% and achieving 19% of market net flows for the year to September 2011.

-Statutory net profit after tax of \$7 million represented a decrease of 91% on the prior comparative period and decreased 89% on the prior half, including the impact of the Count Financial acquisition costs.
+Cash net profit after tax of \$40 million represented a decrease of 48% on the prior comparative period.
+Cash net profit after tax decreased 39% on the prior half.